alexschimel/Grounds/README.md

 * For the compiled executable: Execute the installed program.
   * Note: The first time you run *Grounds* after installation, it might take a while for the app to appear.
 Be patient.
 It will be faster the next times.

-Note: At start-up, *Grounds* creates a `Grounds` user folder in the folder that contains your MATLAB user folder (usually, C:\Users\USERNAME\Documents\Grounds).
+Note: At start-up, *Grounds* creates a `Grounds` user folder (normally, C:\Users\USERNAME\Documents\Grounds).
 This folder contains a configuration file for the app, and is the default folder for any exports from the app.
-It can be deleted safely (although this resets the app configuration).
+This folder or any of its contents can be deleted safely (although if you delete the configuration file, this will reset the app configuration).

 ## Help